Torontow/MT-HoriSEOn-Acc/README.md

 Several other components of the code were not done to convention and/or my perceived best-practices, and some minor debugging was necessary.

+### The Process

+I refactored this code in phases, starting by renaming semantic elements in the HTML and translating any necessary changes to the CSS.
+In subsequent phases, I consolidated and reorganized styling to make it more readable, all the while making sure that site retained functionality.
+At times, I made some changes that led to errors that I spent some time figuring out how to fix, but thanks to some diligence and help from colleagues, I made it in the end.

 ## Installation